technophilic/Agora-NG-basic/README.md

 Go ahead to [https://sso.agora.io/en/v2/signup](https://sso.agora.io/en/v2/signup) to create an account and login into the dashboard.

-Navigate to the project list tab under projects and create a new project by clicking the green button as shown in the below image.
+You can follow this guide for reference https://www.agora.io/en/blog/how-to-get-started-with-agora.

 Create a new project and retrieve the App ID.
 This will be to authenticate your requests while coding the application.

+If you have enabled the app certificate, also retrieve the temporary token.

 ## Structure

-This would be the structure of the application that we are developing
+This would be the structure of the application that we are developing.

 ```plain
 .